 - Opportunity: Having equal rights and freedoms and access to higher education

 These core dimensions are embodied in the 12 components, each having a set of three to five indicators.
 In total, the SPI is constructed from aggregating 51 social outcome indicators into a single summary measure.
 All 12 main components are highly related with the 17 goals of 2030 agenda.
-The figure below is showing the linkages of SPI’s components and SDGs.

 Did we make any progress towards the SDGs?

 As previously mentioned, for measuring the progress towards the SDGs we will use SPI as a proxy variable.
 The SPI is ranging from 0 to 100 while 0 represents lowest progress towards the SDGs and 100 represents the final goal set out to be reached by 2030.
 According to the 2019 index’s results, the world made some progress since 2014, where the population-weighted world average score increased from 62.16 to 64.47.
 If the progress continues at this pace however, the world will not achieve the SDGs until 2073.